 \section{Abstract}

-In genome-wide association studies (GWASs), there is an increasing need for detecting the associations between a genetic variant and multiple traits.
-In studies of complex diseases, it is common to measure several potentially correlated traits in a single GWAS.
-Despite the multivariate nature of the studies, single-trait-based methods remain the most widely-adopted analysis procedure, owing to their simplicity for studies with multiple traits as their outcome.
-However, the association between a genetic variant and a single trait sometimes can be weak, and ignoring the actual correlation among traits may lose power.
-On the contrary, multiple-trait analysis, a method analyzes a group of traits simultaneously, has been proven to be more powerful by incorporating information from the correlated traits.
-Although existing methods have been developed for multiple traits, several drawbacks limit their wide application in GWASs.
-First, many existing methods can only process continuous traits and fail to allow for binary traits which are ubiquitous in the real-world problems.
-Second, as shown in our simulation study, the performance of many existing methods is unstable under different scenarios where the correlation among traits and the signal proportion vary.
-In this paper, we propose a multiple-trait adaptive Fisher's (MTAF) method to test associations between a genetic variant and multiple traits at once, by adaptively aggregating evidence from each trait.
+In genome-wide association studies (GWASs), there is an increasing need for detecting the associations between a genetic variant and multiple correlated traits, which are often measured together in a single GWAS.
+Despite the multivariate nature of the studies, single-trait-based methods remain the most widely-adopted procedure, owing to their simplicity.
+However, the association between a genetic variant and single traits sometimes can be weak to detect, and ignoring the actual correlation among traits may lose power.
+On the contrary, multiple-trait methods that analyze all the traits simultaneously are much more powerful.
+Although multiple-trait methods have been developed, several drawbacks limit their wide application.
+First, many existing methods can only process continuous traits and fail to allow for binary traits which are ubiquitous in real-world problems.
+Second, as shown in our simulation, the performance of many existing methods is unstable under different scenarios where the correlation among traits and the signal proportion vary.
+In this paper, we propose a multiple-trait adaptive Fisher's (MTAF) method to test associations between a genetic variant and multiple traits, by adaptively aggregating evidence from each trait.
 The proposed method can accommodate both continuous and binary traits and it has reliable performance under various scenarios.
-Using a simulation study, we compared our proposed method with several existing methods and demonstrated its competitiveness in terms of type I error control and statistical power.
-By applying the method to the Study of Addiction: Genetics and Environment (SAGE) dataset, we successfully identified several genes associated with substance dependence.
+Using a simulation study, we compared our proposed method with several existing methods and demonstrated its competitiveness in terms of type I error and statistical power.
+We also applied the method to the Study of Addiction: Genetics and Environment (SAGE), and successfully identified several genes associated with substance dependence.